 - Add the dry ingredients and the vanilla to the egg whites and beat together with a wooden/silicon spoon until the mixture comes together evenly.

 - Leaving plenty of space between each for spreading, place spoonfuls of the cookie batter onto the baking trays.

 - Bake for 12 to 15 minutes.
 The cookies should look glossy and slightly cracked on the top when done.

 - Remove from the oven when baked.
 As they start to cool, gently lift the bases from the baking paper.
-If they are difficult to remove, pop them back in the oven to cook for a little longer.
+If they are difficult to remove, pop them back in the oven and cook for a minute or two longer.
 (You want to get the baking just right… If you over-bake them they will be too crisp.
 A perfectly-baked puddle should be crisp on the outside with a fudgy middle).

 © 2019-2021 Kate Dowse All Rights Reserved – Do not copy or re-publish this recipe or any part of this recipe on any other blog, on social media or in a publication without the express permission of Gluten Free Alchemist

 Chocolate Espresso Puddle Cookies shared with